Southeastern Tennessee

 A Union blockhouse on the Tennessee River at Battle Creek.
 Originally built in the early summer of 1862, reoccupied during the 1863 Chickamauga Campaign and renamed Fort Thomas (2).
 It was briefly held by Confederate troops in August 1862 as Fort Maxey.
 Marker located on Jaycee Drive at South Pittsburg River Park.

-NEED MORE INFO: Camp Reed (sp?)
-(1814), unknown location.
-A temporary camp of the Company of Drafted East Tennessee Militia, under Capt.
-Isaac Williams, in January 1814 according to muster rolls, located somewhere south of Hiwassee Post.
+Camp Reed (sp?)
+(January 1814), a temporary camp of the Company of Drafted East Tennessee Militia, under Capt.
+Isaac Williams, according to muster rolls, located somewhere south of Hiwassee Post.
 Possibly actually a reference to Camp Ross.

 Northeastern Tennessee - page 1 | Middle Tennessee - page 3 | Greater Nashville Area - page 4